CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-cdm-unsubscribe-logfile.md

-# REST API: Unsubscribe Record Information
+# Unsubscribe Record Information

-Messages sent via Marketing Suite that triggered an unsubscribe are logged in the cdm-unsubscribe log files.
+Messages sent via Marketing Suite that triggered an unsubscribe are logged in the "cdm-unsubscribe" log files.
+Unsubscribes are clicks on a link that removes the user from the mailing list, or even deletes the profile from the database depending on your [database unsubscribe behaviour](../database-unsubscribe-behavior).
 You can download the content of these files in CSV, JSON, and XML format using the [REST logfiles API](./rest-get-logfiles), or the dashboard.
-These log files contain the following data in the respective order:
+These log files contain the following data in the following order:

 | Data         | Description                                                        |
 | ------------ | ------------------------------------------------------------------ |